 Product Roadmap Planning

-Kanbanish is a focused planning surface built around the simplest version of product roadmap work: see what exists, understand where it stands, and move it forward without setup or tool overhead.
-The experience uses a familiar four-column workflow, minimal cards, contextual editing, and board-level customization to keep planning fast, readable, and easy to maintain.
+Kanbanish is a focused planning surface built around the simplest version of product roadmap work: see what exists, understand where it stands, and move it forward without tool overhead.
+The latest pass turns it into a more interview-ready product story with compact board density, card metadata, drag-and-drop movement, column controls, workspace personalization, public sharing, and completion polish like confetti and sound.

 Small product teams often need a planning tool before they need a full project management system.
 Heavy roadmap platforms can add accounts, configuration, permissions, automation, and views before the team has even captured what needs to happen next.

-Kanbanish narrows the job to the moment that matters most: turning loose initiatives into a visible, shared board that makes status obvious at a glance.
+Kanbanish narrows the job to the moment that matters most: turning loose initiatives into a visible board that makes status obvious at a glance.
+It is designed to feel complete enough for real planning, but light enough that a reviewer can understand the product in seconds.

-The core workflow uses Backlog, Planned, In Progress, and Live as a simple roadmap spine.
-Each column has a clear role, giving anyone on the team an instant sense of what is still being shaped, what is committed, what is actively moving, and what has shipped.
+The example board starts with Backlog, Planned, In Progress, Testing, and Live as a simple roadmap spine, but teams can rename, collapse, recolor, or replace those columns to match their own workflow.
+Each lane has a clear role, giving anyone on the team an instant sense of what is still being shaped, what is committed, what is actively moving, what is under validation, and what has shipped.

 Selecting a card opens a side panel instead of navigating to a separate page.
 That keeps users anchored to the board while revealing the detail needed for the selected initiative.